Skip to content

 Advocates in the nation’s capital are suing the Trump administration to prevent the removal of a critical bike lane — but also to send a warning about the White House’s ongoing assault on human-scaled infrastructure.

-The Washington Area Bicyclist Association sued a constellation of federal agencies earlier this week after signs abruptly went up along 15th Street NW indicating that the portions of the bike lane between Constitution Avenue and the Jefferson Memorial would be removed by the federal government without any advance notice, explanation, environmental review, or opportunity for public comment, all of which are required by federal law.
+The Washington Area Bicyclist Association sued a constellation of federal agencies earlier this week after signs abruptly went up along 15th Street NW indicating that portions of the bike lane between Constitution Avenue and the Jefferson Memorial would be removed by the federal government — without any advance notice, explanation, environmental review, or opportunity for public comment, all of which are required by federal law.
+Unlike many other D.C. bike lanes, the portions targeted for teardown are sited on land overseen by the federal National Park Service.

 The signs confirmed rumors sparked by a leaked January memo first reported by Streetsblog, which signaled that the Federal Highway Administration was exploring removing several key cycling corridors throughout D.C. based on dubious estimates of how much time drivers waste in traffic because of “lost” road space.

 The loss of the 15th Street cycle track, though, would be particularly painful for D.C. residents, both because it serves roughly 4,000 riders a day and because of its unique place in local history.
-Technically the first protected bike lane installed in the capital in 2009, it begins at the northeastern edge of the National Mall and connects residents and visitors alike with some of the nation's iconic destinations and events, including the Washington Monument and the spring cherry blossom festival.
+Technically the first protected bike lane ever installed in the capital back in 2009, it begins at the northeastern edge of the National Mall and connects residents and visitors alike with some of the nation’s iconic destinations and events, including the Washington Monument and the spring cherry blossom festival.

 Today, thanks to a recent extension, it’s the only low-stress route across the Potomac River to neighboring Virginia, where many D.C. commuters live.